SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [sanity-io/sanity](https://github.com/sanity-io/sanity) - Sanity Studio – Rapidly configure content workspaces powered by structured content
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
-- [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - Alokai is a Frontend as a Service solution that simplifies composable commerce.
-It connects all the technologies needed to build and deploy fast & scalable ecommerce frontends.
-It guides merchants to
 - [rubensworks/jsonld-streaming-parser.js](https://github.com/rubensworks/jsonld-streaming-parser.js) - A fast and lightweight streaming JSON-LD parser for JavaScript
 - [piscinajs/piscina](https://github.com/piscinajs/piscina) - A fast, efficient Node.js Worker Thread Pool implementation
 - [appy-one/acebase](https://github.com/appy-one/acebase) - A fast, low memory, transactional, index & query enabled NoSQL database engine and server for node.js and browser with realtime data change notifications